dEAduction/dEAduction/CONTRIBUTING_V2.md

 ## Setting-up the development environment

-A very important thing is *virtual environments*.
-A virtual environment is an isolated environment in a project directory in which all dependencies versions are frozen until manually changed (they can remain unchanged if we chose to).
-It is very easy to determine whether or not you are in the virtual environment of your project directory: there should be a `(env)` in front of your shell prompt.

-To setup d∃∀duction's virtual environment and make sure every dependency is up-to-date, open a terminal at the repository's root and run the following
+In order to contribute, it is necessary to set-up d∃∀duction's development environment.
+This includes a Python virtual environment, a Python linter (file [`.flake8](.flake8)), git hooks, etc. To set it up and make sure every dependency is up-to-date, open a terminal at the repository's root and run the following command:
-command:

 ```bash
 source envconfig
 ```

+You should now have a `(env)` in front of your terminal prompt.

 ---